opendaylight/docs/docs/user-guide/service-function-chaining.rst

 as illustrated above.
 Additionally, the SFs must be created and connected.

-Note that RSP symmetry depends on Service Function Path symmetric field, if present.
-If not, the RSP will be symmetric if any of the SFs involved in the chain has the bidirectional field set to true.
+.. note:: RSP symmetry depends on the Service Function Path symmetric field,
+          if present.
+If not, the RSP is symmetric if any of the SFs involved in the chain has the bidirectional field set to true.

 Target Environment
 ^^^^^^^^^^^^^^^^^^